 These 7 areas are used to plan your child’s learning and activities.
 The teachers and teaching assistants supporting your child will make sure that the activities are suited to your child’s unique needs and extend their learning.

 Your children will learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.

-Our Early Years curriculum offers a play based approach to learning. your child learns is outlined through the Characteristics of Effective Learning which is documented in the Statutory Framework for The Early Years Foundation Stage (EYFS) which is due to revised very soon.
+Our Early Years curriculum offers a play based approach to learning. your child learns is outlined through the Characteristics of Effective Learning which is documented in the Statutory Framework for The Early Years Foundation Stage (EYFS) 2021.

 There are 3 characteristics of effective learning:

 • playing and exploring – children investigate and experience things, and ‘have a go’

 • active learning – children concentrate and keep on trying if they encounter difficulties, and enjoy achievements